Things to Do Around Easter in Budapest

 See our tips below and some useful information about public transport, opening hours and the weather around the holiday.

-You sure won't be bored during your holiday in Budapest.
+You sure won't be bored during your spring holiday.

 Easter Cruise with Dinner on the Danube

-On the one and half-hour boat tour you can not only admire the captivating city scape but have a four-course warm buffet dinner and enjoy live music by the talented Rajkó Orchestra.
+On the one and half-hour excursion you can not only admire the captivating city scape but have a four-course warm buffet dinner and enjoy live music by the talented Hungaria Orchestra.

 TIP: see more Danube Cruises in Budapest.